Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.key.md

 ## Remarks

 The value can be anything, but need to be same on both sides if you're using the deprecated MessageChannel interface.
-If you're using other recommended interface for messageChannel like EventBasedChannel or CallbackBasedChannel, this option will only used for better logging.
+If you're using other recommended interface for channel like EventBasedChannel or CallbackBasedChannel, this option will only used for better logging.